 Something to Consider

 People get into business for different reasons, but the primary reason for most entrepreneurs is to make money.
 Employee-owned businesses are being championed by the government and by local entrepreneurs because these models work well.
 Workers will simply try harder to help the business if they feel they are a part of the business itself.
-Owning a stake in a company makes it in their best interest to come to work every day and give it their all.
+Owning a stake in a company makes it in their best interest to come to work every day and give it they are all.

 In Pickens’ Small Business Management course, you’ll learn all kinds of business models that work well.
 As more businesses pop up all over the state, you’ll have a chance to one day differentiate yourself from the crowd by setting up a plan that benefits the employees and the customers they serve.
 Small businesses are well-supported in this state, with a wealth of resources available to them.
 If you want to set up your own employee-owned business, you’ll no doubt get plenty of support from a community around the state that loves employee-owned organizations.
 Think about how you want to organize the perfect company around your goals and dreams.